bakdata/quick/docs/docs/user/examples/real-time-customer-profiles.md

 ```

 The command expects the topic name and the type or schema of key and value.
-Since the topics contain complex values, we reference them via `<gateway name>.<type name>`.
+Since the topics contain complex values, they are referenced via `<gateway name>.<type name>`.
-This uses the definition in the global GraphQL schema we previously applied to the gateway.
+This uses the definition in the global GraphQL schema you previously applied to the gateway.

 ## Analytics

-With gateway and input topics in place, we can now take care of the analytics.
+With gateway and input topics in place, you can now take care of the analytics.
 Kafka Streams apps will process the data and compute the respective parts of the profiles.

 ### Metrics